-Annual compensation for each of our non-executive directors for service on the Board of Directors for 2012 was \$50,000 plus 1,000 shares of restricted stock issued pursuant to the 2007 Directors' Plan.
-In addition, certain Directors who had the responsibility for chairing key committees received additional annual compensation of \$35,000.
-The annual compensation for non-executive directors for 2013 will be \$50,000 plus 1,000 shares of restricted stock issued pursuant to the 2007 Directors' Plan.
-Directors who have additional responsibility will receive additional compensation of \$35,000 in 2013.
+Annual compensation for each of our non-executive directors for service on the Board of Directors for 2013 was \$50,000 plus 1,000 shares of restricted stock issued pursuant to the 2007 Directors' Plan.
+In addition, certain Directors who were members of our Board Executive Committee received additional annual compensation of \$35,000.
+The annual compensation for non-executive directors for 2014 will be \$50,000 plus 1,000 shares of restricted stock issued pursuant to the 2007 Directors' Plan.
+Directors who serve on the Board Executive Committee have additional responsibility and will receive additional compensation of \$35,000 in 2014.
 All such director fees are paid in a combination of cash and/or equity, as we and each director shall agree.
 Cash fees will be accrued and paid on either a monthly or quarterly basis.
 Directors will not receive separate compensation for attendance at board meetings, board committee meetings or other company board-related activities.
 Outside directors will be reimbursed for all reasonable and necessary business expenses incurred in the performance of their board responsibilities.